yun-long/GenesisPlayground/CONTRIBUTING.md

   - [ ] Lint, typecheck, and tests pass
   - [ ] New code has tests/docs
   - [ ] Examples run successfully

+> **Note:**
+> AI-generated code should **NOT** be committed directly into Pull Requests.
+> Please review, refactor, and ensure it follows our coding guidelines and project style before submitting.

+## 4. Acknowledgement

+Thank you for your interest in contributing! 🎉